Animal Memorials

 matilda and the flowers

 Matilda came to me as a puppy when she was 6-7 months old.
 I found her hiding under my house in rural Texas.
 She was extremely shy, and yet somehow, for some reason, already so attentive to me.
 We quickly became best friends.
-Over the past 16 years, she has lived so joyfully and adventurously.
-She's journeyed across five deserts on two continents, crossed paths with elephants and zebras in Botswana, coyotes and moose in Colorado, and armadillos and bobcats in her own backyard in Texas.
-She's played in the surf of three seas, hiked to alpine lakes in the Rocky Mountains, crossed the Rio Grande, and kayaked the green rivers of the Hill Country.
-She's climbed boulders in Joshua Tree, run the beaches of Big Sur, played among the ancient giants of Sequoia, and perched on the edge of the Grand Canyon.For all her travels, Matilda loves the grasslands of the Texas Hill Country, especially in the spring when the fields are adorned with bluebonnets and all the wildflowers of the rainbow.
-In 2016, we started a series on the Facebook page, Dogspotting Society, called "Matilda and Flowers," honoring her love affair with the smells and soft warmth of the sunlight in spring.
+For 18 years, she lived so joyfully and adventurously.
+She journeyed across five deserts on two continents, crossed paths with elephants and zebras in Botswana, coyotes and moose in Colorado, and armadillos and bobcats in her own backyard in Texas.
+She played in the surf of three seas, hiked to alpine lakes in the Rocky Mountains, crossed the Rio Grande, and kayaked the green rivers of the Hill Country.
+She climbed boulders in Joshua Tree, ran the beaches of Big Sur, played among the ancient giants of Sequoia, and perched on the edge of the Grand Canyon.
+For all her travels, Matilda loved the grasslands of the Texas Hill Country, especially in the spring when the fields were adorned with bluebonnets and all the wildflowers of the rainbow.
+In 2016, we started a photo series called "Matilda and Flowers," honoring her love affair with the smells and soft warmth of the spring.
 We started creating calendars, with all proceeds donated to our favorite shelter in Texas, Austin Pets Alive!
-Here is a link to her 2021 calendar:
+On January 17, 2023, two weeks past her 18th birthday, she passed away.
+People who got to know her on social media sent so many messages of condolence, an outpouring of love that astonished me.
+To honor her memory, her fans raised more than $22,000 for senior dogs at Austin Pets Alive!
+I am working to make “Matilda Day” an annual opportunity to give to senior dogs in shelters everywhere.

 poppy the puppy